 Anyone is welcome to pop over to the hall and join in.

-£2.50 per person – goes into a kitty, and from that the hall- and equipment- hire for the sessions are covered, and tea/coffee.
+£2.50 per person (£1 for youngsters) – goes into a kitty, to cover hall-hire for the sessions and tea/coffee.
 Turn up and leave anytime.
 No experience needed – most people hadn’t played since childhood.

-The table can also be used at any other time that the hall is not in use, for £15 per four-hour session (includes both basic hall hire and equipment hire).
+The table can also be used at any other time that the hall is not in use.
 Contact via this website*.

-The equipment was bought second hand by the Jubilee Hall as a way of celebrating the fantastic success of the Big Do in 2014, which as well as giving us all a great afternoon out, realised a profit of over a thousand pounds.
-Thanks go the Hall Committee for their support, and to Annie O for her nudging!
+The equipment was bought second-hand by the Jubilee Hall as a way of celebrating the fantastic success of the Big Do in 2014, which as well as giving us all a great afternoon out, realised a profit of over a thousand pounds.
+Thanks go to the Hall Committee for their support, and to Annie O for her nudging!

 For reference – our policy during covid-19 follows… This version was as per guidance early 2021: